-Tay-Sachs disease is a genetic disease that has been at the forefront of scientific research on inheritance patterns and exploring the possibility of the prevention.
+Tay-Sachs disease is a genetic disease that has been at the forefront of scientific research on inheritance patterns, as well as for those exploring the possibility of disease prevention.

-In particular, some Jewish communities have been largely involved in many of these studies with the introduction of screening programs to help with mate selection in the prevention of the disease.
-Stemming from this targeted research, preventative measures have been introduced in these areas with the use of mate selection programs to avoid the inheritance of genetic diseases.
-However, there has been some concern about the effect of limiting the research to particular ethnicities and stigmatization of these groups with a susceptibility to the conditions.
+In particular, some Jewish communities have been largely involved in supporting the development of screening programs to help with mate selection and ultimately prevent disease occurrence.
+Stemming from this targeted research, several similar mate selection programs have been introduced to avoid the inheritance of genetic diseases.
+However, there has been some concern about the effect of limiting research efforts to specific ethnicities, as well as avoid the stigmatization of these groups with a susceptibility to the conditions.

-Carrier Testing for Tay-Sachs In Jewish Population
+Carrier testing for Tay-Sachs in Jewish population

 As a result of the increased number of screening tests conducted in Israel, much of the scientific research used this population as a sample.
 The Ashkenazi Jews are a specific ethnicity group that embraced genetic screening for Tay-Sachs disease from the early stages of the carrier testing becoming available.

-There is some controversy about the carriers of the disease, known as heterozygotes, and whether they have a selective advantage in comparison to other individuals.
+There is some controversy about the carriers of Tay-Sach's disease, known as heterozygotes, and whether they have a selective advantage in comparison to other individuals.
 The extensive studies among Jewish population helped to establish the prevalence of four distinct lysosomal storage disorders in individuals of Ashkenazi Jewish origin.
 This has been put forward as a suggestion that selective advantage for carriers exists.